Class includes two from Ohio, one from Missouri and one from New Jersey

 The following season, Ryan and Ohio State nearly pulled off one of the biggest upsets in NCAA championship history when three Buckeyes (Reece Humphrey at 133 pounds; Jaggers and Pucillo) advanced to the finals with the team lead.
 In one of the tightest team races in recent championship history, the Buckeyes were clipped by Iowa by 4.5 points as Ohio State finished with 92 points compared to the Hawkeyes' 96.5.

 Prior to coaching at Ohio State, Ryan was the head coach at Hofstra from 1995-2006.
 While with the Pride, Ryan earned Eastern Collegiate Wrestling Association and Colonial Athletic Association Coach of the Year honors seven times.
 He also was named New York State Coach of the Year twice.
 Leading Hofstra to six consecutive conference titles, Ryan and the Pride recorded a 47-match (46-0-1) conference unbeaten streak in dual action which served as the nation's longest conference unbeaten streak.
 Ryan also was an assistant coach at Indiana from 1992-94.

-Ryan earned a bachelor's degree in education from Iowa in May 1993.
-Ryan and his wife Lynette have four children, Jordan, Jake, Teague and Mackenzie.
+Ryan earned his bachelor's degree in education from Iowa in 1993.
+He and his wife, Lynette, have four children, Jordan, Jake, Teague and Mackenzie.